 Another great pleasure of summer, peaches are delicious and nutritious for your dog to enjoy.
 They’re full of antioxidants to fight against inflammation and other ailments.
 Plus, they’re an excellent source of vitamins A, E, and B-complex.

-Be sure to remove the pit, or stone, as some call it, before feeding your dog as this, can be a choking hazard or dangerous to their digestive tract to fight cancer.
-It’s best to cut it up into small pieces for your dog to easily swallow.
+Be sure to remove the pit, or stone, as some call it, before feeding your dog as this, can be a choking hazard or dangerous to their digestive tract.
+It’s best to cut the peach flesh up into small pieces for your dog to easily swallow.

 How to Feed Your Dog Peaches